lsrcz/grisette-haskell-legacy/README.md

 - [`grisette-benchmarks/fluidics`](grisette-benchmarks/fluidics/).
 Fluidics is a small DSL for synthesizing microfluidics array manipulation.
 - [`grisette-benchmarks/ifcl`](grisette-benchmarks/ifcl/).
 IFCL is a functional symbolic DSL for specifying and verifying executable semantics of abstract stack-and-pointer machines that track dynamic information flow to enforce security properties.

+## Changed API
+The artifact version is newer than the paper version, and some APIs are changed.
+We will update the code in the paper to be consistent with the current status of the code.